aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/aspose-cells-gridweb/working-with-gridweb/_index.md

 To perform a specific operation on triggering a specific event, we have to create an event handler.
 An event handler performs the desired task when a certain event is triggered.
 The example that follows shows how to handle a simple grid event.

-{{< gist "aspose-com-gists" "a20e8fa273e7cfa37d032b8211fcf8bf" "examples-gridweb-HandlingGridEvents-HandlingGridEvents.jsp" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "examples-gridweb-HandlingGridEvents-HandlingGridEvents.jsp" >}}

 ## **Working with Double Click Events**